 Woodlice Lifecycle

-Woodlice undergo a simple lifecycle, comprising of egg, juvenile, and adult life stages.
+Woodlice undergo a simple lifecycle, comprising egg, juvenile, and adult life stages.

 Eggs: Female woodlice carry fertilised eggs in a small pouch on the bottom of their bodies.
 The eggs hatch in the pouch and the small, white juveniles stay there until they are big enough to survive outside.

-Adults: Adult woodlice are grey and measure between 10-15mm long.
-They continue to moult throughout their lives which lasts for up to three or four years.
+Adults: Adult woodlice are grey and measure between 10 and 15mm long.
+They continue to moult throughout their lives, which lasts for up to three or four years.
 In ideal conditions, they reproduce rapidly, leading to larger populations.
-Their main predators include centipedes, frogs, toads and shrews and spiders.
+Their main predators include centipedes, frogs, toads, shrews, and spiders.

 What Do Woodlice Eat?